willgibs/linkflow/README.md

 1. Visit any webpage in Google Chrome.
 2. Click the Linkflow icon in your toolbar.
-3. Click the "Generate Pagemap" button in the popup to generate the visual sitemap.
+3. Click either the "Identify All Links" or "Scan Empty Links" button in the popup to generate the link list.
+4. Links will be automatically highlighted on-page (green = all links, red = empty link).
+5. Click on any link in the list for the browser to scroll to its position on the page.
-4. Once the sitemap is generated, an "Export to CSV" button will appear.
-Click it to download the sitemap as a CSV file.
+6. Once a link list is generated, an "Export to CSV" button will appear.
+Click it to download the list as a CSV file.

 ## Customization